 Prior to the issuance of IRS Form 8609, ADOH underwrites the Project using the information provided in Section 7.
-In addition to the limitation regarding Eligible Basis, ADOH limits the total amount of Tax Credits to the amount computed under the Gap Analysis, so Projects are not awarded

-Tax Credits in excess of the amount necessary to make the Project feasible.
-Unreasonable costs, changes in financing sources, funding amounts, or excess equity may reduce the final amount of Tax Credits and, or ADOH Gap Financing.
+In addition to the limitation regarding Eligible Basis, ADOH limits the total amount of Tax Credits to the amount computed under the Gap Analysis, so Projects are not awarded Tax Credits in excess of the amount necessary to make the Project feasible.
+Unreasonable costs, changes in financing sources, funding amounts, or excess equity may reduce the final amount of Tax Credits.